Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           Flesh +5)
         * Smiths no longer take Poisoned Throwing Daggers when doing the upgrade for Haer'Dalis
-Version 39: (updated by Lollorian)
+Version 39 - December 29, 2011 (updated by Lollorian)
         * repairs (
     http://forums.pocketplane.net/index.php/topic,27176.msg327010.html#msg327010
     http://forums.pocketplane.net/index.php/topic,27541.msg326886.html#msg326886
         * French translation repairs from Sanctifer of the d'Oghmatiques
         * WeiDU update to v231
-Version 40: (updated by CamDawg)
+Version 40 - July 31, 2013 (updated by CamDawg)
         * Items were run through the immunity effect batch fixes from the BG2 Fixpack since most provided incomplete protections: Amulet of Ilmater, Tower of Iron Will, Citadel Helmet, Improved Firecam Plate, Sword of